A chronic illness is a long-term health condition that may not have a cure. Examples of chronic illnesses are:

 Let People Help You

 There may be people in your life who want to help you take care of yourself.
-Let your friends and loved ones know how they can help you.
-Sometimes you just might need someone to talk to.
+Let your loved ones and friends know how they can help you.
+Sometimes all you need is someone to talk to.

 If you are involved in an online discussion group, you might want to show family or friends some of the postings to help them learn more.

-If you are alone and do not know where to find support:
+If you live alone and do not know where to find support:

 - Ask your provider for ideas about where you can find support.